 Instead, restaurants have a greeter that chooses the ideal table for each diner based on current occupancy.
 You need to do the same thing and establish some control over how requests come in.
 A project management tool can manage the flow of incoming traffic, and be strict about people using it and providing all the requirements so you can make smart decisions about what you take on and what you don’t.

 Which is more efficient: flagging a waiter every time a diner needs water, or leaving a pitcher and letting them serve themselves?

 Your team needs to take the same approach.
-Don’t waste time assisting in minor, low-value tasks.
-Make as many tasks self-serve as possible.
-For example, posting assets in a single accessible location means fewer requests for “the latest version.”
-Setting up templates and letting users fill in the blanks themselves frees up your design team for bigger projects.
-The list goes on.
-Only the bigger and most valuable projects should make it through to the rest of the team.
+Don’t waste time assisting in minor, low-value tasks like updating the contact information on a flyer.
+Make as many tasks as you can self-serve.
+For example, posting marketing assets in a single accessible location, like a marketing portal, means you will receive fewer requests for “the latest version.”

 Treat yourself like a customer

 The problem with having a duty to serve others is that you tend to ignore your own needs.
 To get around this, treat your own projects as if they were requested by someone else.
 Don’t let them be bumped off by “more urgent” matters, and stick to your established deadlines.
 If you’ve managed to do the above two steps, then you should have the bandwidth to squeeze those projects in.